adap/flower/doc/source/explanation-flower-architecture.rst

    :class: no-scaled-link

    Run 2 in multi-tenancy federated learning architecture with Flower.
-   Only SuperNodes 1 and 3 are selected and will participate in the training round.
+   Only the first and third SuperNodes are selected to participate in the training round.

+Therefore, with multi-tenancy, different ClientApps - or in other words
+- federations, can be easily chosen to run different workloads with Flower.

 To manage all of the concurrently running training runs, Flower adds one additional long-running service called SuperExec: